elB4RTO/craplog-CLI/craplog/README.txt

                    view  ¦  Crapview: view your statistics
                          ¦  See the related --help for more details ¦
-                    set  ¦  Crapset: configure these tools
+                  setup  ¦  Crapset: configure these tools
                          ¦  See the related --help for more details ¦
-                     up  ¦  Crapup: check for updates
+                 update  ¦  Crapup: check for updates
                          ¦  See the related --help for more details ¦